clicknium/clicknium-docs/doc/api/python/exceptions/notsupportederror.md

 - extends: [BaseError](./doc/api/python/exceptions/baseerror.md)

-**NotSupportedError is raised when an invoked method is not supported, or when there is an attempt to read, seek, or write to a stream that does not support the invoked functionality.**
+**NotSupportedError is raised when an invoked method is not supported, or when an attempt to read, seek, or write to a stream that does not support the invoked functionality.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)